 Rolfing® Structural Integration

-Rolfing® SI is a form of bodywork, client education, and awareness that addresses the fascia, a type of connective tissue.
+Rolfing® SI is a form of bodywork, client education, and awareness that addresses the fascia,

-Fascia, also known as connective tissue, permeates the entire body like a bodysuit and its role is to support and differentiate muscle tissue, bones, internal organs, and nerves.
 When we are injured, hurt, or develop bad postural habits, adhesions are formed and, it ultimately affects the body's overall efficiency.
 Movement is then restricted or limited, and pain or dysfunction develops.

-Rolfing Structural Integration is a powerful form of bodywork that helps realign the body, relieves pain, and increases ease of movement.
 It works by systematically releasing tension from the body's connective tissue, allowing the body to re-align itself, reduce pain, and restore the body's natural balance.
-The result is a feeling of increased energy and better overall health.

 Benefits of Rolfing® SI: